Enzo Stroo

-Enzo Stroo (born 6 June 1994) is a Dutch footballer who plays as a forward for FC Lisse.
+Enzo Stroo (born 6 June 1994) is a Dutch footballer who plays as a forward for Lisse.

-Starting his career in amateur football with IVV Landsmeer and ZVV Zilvermeeuwen, Stroo turned professional at age 21 while playing for FC Volendam.
+Starting his career in amateur football with IVV Landsmeer and ZVV Zilvermeeuwen, Stroo turned professional at age 21 while playing for Volendam.
 After becoming club topscorer for the 2017–18 season, he took a step back, and after playing for TOP Oss, he retired from professional football.
 He has since worked as a physiotherapist and played on an amateur deal at Quick Boys.

 Club career

 Early career

 Stroo started playing football at the age of five at IVV Landsmeer, where he made his debut on the first team at the age of 16.
 In the 2012–13 season, Stroo became the top scorer of the Derde Klasse with 35 goals.
 This earned him a transfer to ZVV Zilvermeeuwen, who competed in the Tweede Klasse at the time.
 In the summer of 2016, Stroo started playing for FC Volendam on an amateur deal.
 He was then added to the squad of the under-21 side, Jong FC Volendam, playing in the Derde Divisie.
 In February 2017, Stroo became the top goalscorer of Jong Volendam with nine goals.

 He made his professional debut in the Eerste Divisie for FC Volendam on 3 February 2017 in a game against FC Emmen.